awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :
  :My hands have put fresh green goods on the walls.
-Every :girl has a green dress, on its front a funny glass heart that :she gives as a favor.
+Every :girl has a green dress, on its front a funny glass heart that :she gives as a favour.
 The old folks can drive up early, eat :and drink and enjoy it all.
 We will delay the dance till the :girls enter in a dozen files.
 It would crush me to death if :an error were found in the plans.
 Happy hours on earth are